dadam1026/Recommendation-System/README.md

 Problem Statement
 -----------------
+* The objective of this project is to generate restaurant recommendations from user reviews on the Zomato platform, an Indian company that focuses Tier-2 and Tier-3 cities

-Group-Buying, an e-commerce proof of concept by China's Pinduoduo, makes use of the WeChat platform and the rise in social commerce to drive down the costs of goods for those living in Tier-2 and Tier-3 cities.
-WhatsApp is currently
+* This project will serve as proof-of-concept for  WhatsApp to integrate with e-commerce retailers serving other Tier-2 cities, Tier-3 cities, and food deserts.
+Group-Buying, a cocnept proven by China's Pinduoduo, makes use of the WeChat platform and the rise in social commerce to drive down the costs of goods for those living in Tier-2 and Tier-3 cities.
+* The interactive Streamlit platform abstracts all of this away and provides value to the end user in the following ways:

+    1) Users input a stock ticker and the model will compile relevant news threads regarding that stock to curate a generative summary

+    2) Sentiment analysis will label the news aggregation as positive, negative, or uncertain

+    3) Given that non-consensus investing yields superior returns, the platform will generate a buy recommendation when the sentiment is negative, a sell signal when the sentiment is negative, and do nothing when the sentiment is uncertain